gypsydave5/gypsydave5.github.io/_posts/2014-12-14-book-review-compsci-basics-ruby.md

 I recently finished reading [Computer Science Programming Basics in Ruby] by Ophir Frieder, Gideon Frieder and David Grossman.
-I was looking for something that would extend my knowledge of computer science fundamentals - the title appealed a I've done the majority of my coding up to this point in Ruby, so I was hoping the familiar language would allow me to concentrate more on the computer science theory.
+I was looking for something that would extend my knowledge of computer science fundamentals - the title appealed as I've done the majority of my coding up to this point in Ruby, so I was hoping the familiar language would allow me to concentrate more on the computer science theory.